-When 1980’s arrived, Neue Deutsche Welle – teutonic counterpart of the British new wave – swept across Germany.
+When the 1980s arrived, Neue Deutsche Welle – teutonic counterpart to the British new wave – swept across Germany.
 Deutsch-Amerikanische Freundschaft (DAF) was the group that personified this movement.
-But then NDW became gradually popular music to go to the charts with Nena, Falco and others.
+But then NDW became gradually popular music to make it to the charts with Nena, Falco and others.

-Although having made a few records afterwards, Schilling remained one-hit wonder.
-Now, in the autumn 2010, he has a new album out and goes on a tour.
+Although he made a few records afterwards, Schilling remained an one-hit wonder.
+Now, in the autumn of 2010, he has a new album out and goes on a tour.
 What explains why “Major Tom” has resurfaced in the play lists of German local radio stations.